xcore/sw_gpio_examples/doc/programming.rst

     * - File
       - Description
-    * - ``common.h``
+    * - ``temp_sensor.xc``
-      - Header file for API interfaces and Look up tables for thermistor.
-FIXME - what about the uart
+	  - File contains information about reading the ADC values from the temperature sensor using the I2C interface and calculating the accurate values using Linear Interpolation.
     * - ``main.xc``
       - Main file which implements the demo functionality

 API
 +++

-.. doxygenfunction:: app_manager
-.. doxygenfunction:: process_data
-.. doxygenfunction:: uart_tx_string
-.. doxygenfunction:: linear_interpolation
-.. doxygenfunction:: read_adc_value
+.. doxygenfunction:: temp_sensor

 Usage and Implementation